arugifa/klougle/README.md

 ## Configuring Kloügle

-The only mandatory action you have to perform after installing Kloügle is to change services' default passwords, or create new users manually.
+You need to perform a couple of actions after having installed Kloügle:

+- create new users or change default passwords,
+- configure some services via their admin interface.

+### Default Passwords

 As Kloügle doesn't provide any central authentication system for the moment: